MITLibraries/guides/_sources/basics/github.md.txt

 # GitHub

+## Repo naming

+Naming is important (see [There's Power in Naming ...](https://www.taketheleadwomen.com/blog/theres-power-in-naming-and-power-in-knowing-your-name)).
+More specific to our work, there are a few guidelines for naming new repos

+* All Terraform repo names start with **mitlib-tf** (to emphasize that these are MIT Libraries Terraform repositories)
+* All repos that are local tweaks to generally available, pre-built Docker images should start with **docker-** (to indicate that this is a Docker image, not a MIT Libraries built/managed application)

+There are probably more guidelines (e.g., some repo names should be recursive acronyms), but two is a good number to begin with.

 ## Recommended repo settings

+**Note**: Terraform repos should only be created via the [mitlib-tfc-mgmt](https://github.com/mitlibraries/mitlib-tfc-mgmt) repository (and this will take care of all of the appropriate admin settings as well as the integration with Terraform Cloud).

 In the admin settings for repos on GitHub, the recommended settings are:

 * Default branch should be "main" (`Branches > Default branch`)
 * Disable force push to the main branch.
 For everyone.
 Even admins. (`Branches > Protected branches`)
 * Edit the protected branch and check these option settings:
-    - protect this branch
+  * protect this branch
-    - require pull request reviews before merging
+  * require pull request reviews before merging
-    - require status checks to pass before merging
+  * require status checks to pass before merging
-    - require that branches are up to date
+  * require that branches are up to date
 * Allow merge commits (`Options > Merge button`)
-* **Required for Terraform repos** Disable squash commits (`Options > Merge button`)

 ## Workflows